miner2046/Bonkcoin-core/contrib/snap/local/README.md

-# Bonkcoin Snap Packaging
+# Friccoin Snap Packaging

-Commands for building and uploading a Bonkcoin Core Snap to the Snap Store.
+Commands for building and uploading a Friccoin Core Snap to the Snap Store.
 Anyone on amd64 (x86_64), arm64 (aarch64), or i386 (i686) should be able to build it themselves with these instructions.
-This would pull the official Bonkcoin binaries from the releases page, verify them, and install them on a user's machine.
+This would pull the official Friccoin binaries from the releases page, verify them, and install them on a user's machine.

 ## Building Locally
 ```